isomerpages/nlb-biblioasia/index.md

 sections:
   - hero:
       url: /vol-14/issue-2/jul-sep-2018/globetrotting-mum-nw/
-      button: "Globetrotting Mums: Then and Now "
+      button: "Globetrotting Mums: Then and Now"
       key_highlights:
         - title: subscribe to the biblioasia newsletter
           description: Stay updated with our latest stories